Book Notes: AIQ by Nick Polson and James Scott

 It's a nice example of how AI bias might happen but as this author states it seems to be a very much exaggerated article to make AI seem far more rudimentary than it actually is.
 There are far better, more nuanced examples illustrating the same thing.
 As Benedict Evans explains here we often think about sociological biases but it is often the biases we can't so easily detect that might prove to be the real problem with AI.

 The next example regards COMPAS a recidivism detection algorithm used in the US which when investigated by ProPublica was found to more likely give black defendants a higher risk factor.
 Throughout the media the algorithm has been branded as racist.
-This may be the case since the algorithm is not shockingly not open-source but as the authors and this article point out it is more likely the data that is provided to it is biased probably not deliberately (the training data isn't available either so we can't be sur), but due to the structural inequality and racism in society.
+This may be the case since the algorithm is shockingly not open-source but as the authors and this article point out it is more likely the data that is provided to it is biased probably not deliberately (the training data isn't available either so we can't be sure), but due to the structural inequality and racism in society.

 The authors argue that we should oppose absolutely closed source algorithms that hand out jail time without proper scrutiny but that well-studied and tested and open AI shouldn't necessarily be kept out of important decisions as human bias in one form or another already effects almost everything we do and perhaps there would be a chance of changing things for the better.

 I agree with this but with every week comes a new story of an algorithm gone wrong and it does become harder to stay optimistic or see any big real-world application for AI decision-making that wouldn't reflect our current biases.